lmri-met/metpyrad/docs/source/topics/rad_met/techniques.rst

-Find more details about the LSC technique in this `academic article by R. Broda et al. <http://doi.org/10.1088/0026-1394/44/4/S06>`_ For a more user-frindly approach, check this `Introduction to liquid scintillation <https://www.hidex.com/hidex-methods/introduction/triple-coincidence-applications>`_.
+Find more details about the LSC technique in this `academic article by R. Broda et al. <http://doi.org/10.1088/0026-1394/44/4/S06>`_ For a more user-friendly approach, check this `Introduction to liquid scintillation <https://www.hidex.com/hidex-methods/introduction/triple-coincidence-applications>`_.

 Triple-to-double coincidence ratio (TDCR)